learn-co-students/devise_lab-v-000/README.md

 ## Part 3, Displaying Errors

-We have a basic sign up/in/out flow setup with Facebook login!
+We have a basic sign-up, sign-in, and sign-out flows setup with Facebook login!
 Start the server with `rails s` to try it out.
 There is just one problem though.
 When a visitor has an incorrect login attempt, no feedback is given!
 Since creating custom views for each view is a bit of a pain (feel free to try it from the docs [here][custom-layouts]) we are simply going to use a simple hack.

 Devise adds all the messages it wants to display in the `flash` hash that is available to our views.
 Since we do not have any intense CSS going on we can